companydotcom/vastly/packages/create-wave-app/src/templates/_shared_ts/README.md

 ### Installation

-1. We recommend creating a new Vastly Wave app using create-wave-app, which sets up everything automatically for you.
+1. We recommend creating a new Vastly Wave app using `create-wave-app`, which sets up everything automatically for you.
 To create a project, run:
    ```sh
    npx create-wave-app@latest